Search This Blog

 VALUES ('$PSComputerName','$Name','$SqlInstance','$PathName','$ExitCode','$ProcessID','$StartMode','$State','$Status')"

-$execute_query = invoke-sqlcmd -Database $db_name -Query $query -serverinstance $sql_instance_name
+$execute_query = invoke-sqlcmd -Database $db_name -Query $insert_query -serverinstance $sql_instance_name

 }

-$rcount = invoke-sqlcmd -Database $db_name -Query $query -serverinstance $sql_instance_name -As DataTables
+$rcount = invoke-sqlcmd -Database $db_name -Query $select_query -serverinstance $sql_instance_name -As DataTables

 "Number of records inserted into sql table: " + $rcount[0].rcount